-If you have only a weekend to make your dream Goa trip come true then you are at the right place.
-I agree, that 2 days is too less to explore a place but spending 2 days in any of your dream locations will go a long way in making your boring daily life seem not so boring after all.
+If you have only a weekend to make your dream Goa trip come true then you are in the right place.
+I agree, that 2 days is too little to explore a place but spending 2 days in any of your dream locations will go a long way in making your boring daily life seem not so boring after all.
 What I am trying to say is instead of waiting for our annual vacation, we can go on small-small breaks in the long weekends to enjoy (or appreciate) our life a little more.

 So, coming back to our 2 days in Goa.
 It was EPIC!
 Without partying all night long, we still managed to have an awesome time in Goa.
 We traveled on local buses, walked majorly, tasted various flavors of Feni and watched sunsets.

 The nearest airport is Dabolim Airport, which is 29 km away from Panaji.
 You can get prepaid or rental taxis just outside the airport to take you to your destination.

 There are a number of public as well as private bus operators in Goa, which offer various options for intra-city and inter-city conveyance.

 Goa has two major railway stations: Madgaon and Thivim, which are well connected by trains from all over the country.